What is Relationship Commerce?

 A guided selling experience replicates an in-store consultant, providing shoppers with a product based on their answers to a series of questions.
 For example, Yankee Candle uses a short quiz to discover which fragrances a shopper prefers and recommends products that align with their preferences.

 Closely related to personalization is predictive reorders.
 Predictive reorders determine when a customer might need more or less of a product and prompts them to either order more or skip their next delivery.
-Predictive reorders uses artificial intelligence to analyze customer data for trends.
+Predictive reorders use artificial intelligence to analyze customer data for trends.

-How to Measure Relationship Commerce
+How to measure Relationship Commerce

 You can measure the effectiveness of your Relationship Commerce efforts through common eCommerce metrics.
 We’ve highlighted the most important metrics to track below.